Last Updated on 8 June 2023 by admin

-Businesses must prioritize cyber security no matter their size.
+Businesses must prioritize cybersecurity to protect their sensitive information, no matter their size.
 But smaller businesses are especially vulnerable to threats and there are various reasons for this, such as limitations on budgets, lack of security awareness, out-of-date software and legacy systems, and capacity issues.

 In our previous blog, we discussed the top cyber threats for small businesses.
-This follow-up piece explores ways in which these organizations can foster a security-first culture and improve their overall digital health for a more productive and sustainable future.
+This follow-up piece explores how organizations can prevent a cyber attack by fostering a security-first culture improving their overall cyber hygiene for a more productive and sustainable future.

 Necessary protocols to protect your business against potential threats and prevent a cyber attack

 Cutting costs and neglecting cyber security is a dangerous game to play, and can not only cause significant business disruption but also pose serious repercussions legally, financially, and reputationally.
 Malicious actors continue to prove themselves increasingly entrepreneurial, taking the utmost advantage of a business expanding and evolving attack surface.
 Staying ahead of the game in the current digital climate has become pivotal for business success.

 Routinely update your apps and software